Marijuana Reclassified to Schedule III

 Medical Marijuana CE Course Update

-This course is intended to present a summary of the current literature on the various medical, legal, educational, occupational, and ethical aspects of marijuana.
+This course is intended to present a summary of the literature on the various medical, legal, educational, occupational, and ethical aspects of marijuana.
 It will address the major questions about marijuana that are as yet unanswered by scientific evidence.
-The course will conclude with a list of implications for healthcare and mental health practitioners.
-Course #31-20 | 2019 | 65 pages | 21 posttest questions
+The course will conclude with a list of implications for healthcare practitioners.
+Course #31-58 | 2025 | 56 pages | 20 posttest questions

 Professional Development Resources is a nonprofit educational corporation 501(c)(3) organized in 1992.
-We are approved to sponsor continuing education by the American Psychological Association (APA); the National Board of Certified Counselors (NBCC); the Association of Social Work Boards (ASWB); the American Occupational Therapy Association (AOTA); the American Speech-Language-Hearing Association (ASHA); the Commission on Dietetic Registration (CDR); the Alabama State Board of Occupational Therapy; the Florida Boards of Social Work, Mental Health Counseling and Marriage and Family Therapy, Psychology & School Psychology, Dietetics & Nutrition, Speech-Language Pathology and Audiology, and Occupational Therapy Practice; the Georgia State Board of Occupational Therapy; the New York State Education Department’s State Board for Mental Health Practitioners as an approved provider of continuing education for licensed mental health counselors (#MHC-0135); the Ohio Counselor, Social Worker & MFT Board and Board of Speech-Language Pathology and Audiology; the South Carolina Board of Professional Counselors & MFTs; the Texas Board of Examiners of Marriage & Family Therapists and State Board of Social Worker Examiners; and are CE Broker compliant (all courses are reported within a few days of completion).
+We are approved by the American Psychological Association (APA) to sponsor continuing education for psychologists.
+Professional Development Resources maintains responsibility for all programs and content.
+Professional Development Resources is also approved by the National Board of Certified Counselors (NBCC ACEP #5590); the Association of Social Work Boards (ASWB Provider #1046, ACE Program); the Continuing Education Board of the American Speech-Language-Hearing Association (ASHA Provider #AAUM); the American Occupational Therapy Association (AOTA Provider #3159); the Commission on Dietetic Registration (CDR Prior Approval Program); the New York State Education Department’s State Board for Psychology as an approved provider of continuing education for licensed psychologists (#PSY-0145), State Board for Mental Health Practitioners as an approved provider of continuing education for licensed mental health counselors (#MHC-0135) and marriage and family therapists (#MFT-0100), and the State Board for Social Workers as an approved provider of continuing education for licensed social workers (#SW-0664); the Texas Board of Examiners of Marriage and Family Therapists (#114) and State Board of Social Worker Examiners (#5678); and is CE Broker compliant (#50-1635 – all courses are reported within two business days of completion).

 PDR offers over 150 accredited online CE courses for healthcare professionals.